-ETIAS, the European Travel Information and Authorisation System, is being developed by the European Union after an agreement between the European Parliament and European Commission.
-A control immigration system needed to be implemented in Europe similar to that of the US ESTA, Canadian eTA or Australian.
+ETIAS, the European Travel Information and Authorisation System, is being developed by the EU after an agreement between the European Parliament and European Commission.
+The visa waiver system is similar to that of the US ESTA and Canadian eTA.

 What will Change for UK Citizens who wish to Visit the Schengen Area?

-Currently, UK passport holders can travel anywhere in the EU without having to obtain a visa or a travel authorization.
-This was one of the many advantages of being part of the European Union which allows the free-movement of people between its member states.
+Currently, UK passport holders can travel anywhere in the EU without having to obtain a visa or a travel authorisation.
+This was one of the many advantages of being part of the European Union which allows the free-movement of people between its Member States.

 What do British tourists have to do to obtain ETIAS?

-By the end of the year 2022, British nationals wishing to travel to any European Schengen country will need to apply for the ETIAS online visa waiver.
-The process will take approximately 10 minutes to complete.
-The ETIAS online application form is straightforward and the majority of applicants will receive a quick response.
+By the end of the year 2022, British nationals wishing to travel to any European Schengen country will need to apply for the ETIAS UK visa waiver online.

-The European Union is a political and economic union of 28 members.
-The goals of the organization are to promote peace and offer freedom, security and justice without internal borders.
-It encourages sustainable development based on a balanced economic growth and price stability.
+The European Union is a political and economic union of 27 members.
+The goals of the organisation are to promote peace and offer freedom, security and justice without internal borders.
+It encourages sustainable development based on balanced economic growth and price stability.

-The EU and the UK will go through a transition period until December 31st, 2020, to work through all the changes and allow businesses and people to prepare for the moment the new rules post-Brexit begin.
+The EU and the UK are now in a transition period until December 31st, 2020 during which time businesses and people can prepare for the moment the new rules post-Brexit begin.

 Britain’s new blue passport

-Prime Minister Theresa May confirmed the return of the blue passports and that they are an expression of “independence and sovereignty.”
-In any case, the British passport might see diminished travel rights after Brexit.
-The ETIAS will be one requirement that UK citizens will be obliged to meet in order to travel to and around the Schengen Zone.
+Former Prime Minister Theresa May confirmed the return of the blue passports and that they are an expression of “independence and sovereignty.”

 What does ETIAS offer Brits visiting Europe?

-British tourists in Europe, from late 2022 onwards, will need to be in possession of a valid passport and a valid ETIAS visa waiver.
-Once they have obtained the ETIAS travel authorization they will be able to travel to the European Schengen area as at present with no problem.
+British tourists in Europe from late 2022 onwards will need to be in possession of a valid passport and ETIAS for UK citizens to enter the Schengen Area.